 7. Pray.
 The more you pray, the less you’ll panic.
 The more you worship, the less you worry.
 “Don’t worry about anything, but in all your prayers ask God for what you need, always asking him with a thankful heart.”
 Philippians 4:6

-APPLICATION: Which of the nine practices have you used successfully?
-Which one stands out as “what I need right now.”
+APPLICATION: Which of the nine practices stands out as “what I need right now?”
 Please leave a comment below.
+Thank you.